-The formalities concerning the administrative declaration of the political parties, [and] to the exercise and to the cessation of their activities are determined by the law.
+The formalities concerning the administrative declaration of the political parties and/or groups, and to the exercise and to the cessation of their activities are determined by the law.

 The Institutions of the Republic are:

 - the executive power,

 - the legislative power,

 - the judicial power.